University campus in South Dakota

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Cloud Computing Degree Programs in South Dakota — Detailed School Profiles
+In-depth Cloud Computing program profiles in South Dakota

 At the associate's level, what sets Southeast apart is their deep connections with regional employers—many of whom help shape the curriculum and actively recruit graduates before they even finish.
 You'll learn cloud infrastructure management through a mix of classroom instruction and real-world scenarios pulled directly from local business needs.
 The program emphasizes both foundational IT (A+ level) and cloud-specific skills (AWS, Azure), so you graduate job-ready for entry-level positions at the companies that need you most.
 Southeast's location in a growing tech corridor means internship opportunities and networking events with actual hiring managers happen regularly throughout your two years.